drstranges/cached_resource/README.md

 void deleteCategory(String categoryId) async {
   await _api.deleteCategory(categoryId);
-  // We don't want to reload full list from the server, so just delete item from the list in cache.
+  // We don't want to reload the list from the server,
+  // so we just delete the item from the list in cache.
-  // Each observer will receive updated list immediately.
+  // Each observer will receive an updated list immediately.
   _categoryRepository.removeCategoryFromCache(categoryId);
 }
 ```